muaazshoaib/muaazshoaib/tech-careers.md

 ML engineers develop and deploy machine learning models in real-world applications.
 They optimize algorithms for speed and accuracy using frameworks like TensorFlow and PyTorch.
 ML engineers focus on automating training, versioning, and monitoring to maintain effective AI systems.

 ### 16. AI Engineer
-AI engineers design and build intelligent systems that mimic human abilities such as understanding language or images.
+AI engineers design and build intelligent systems that mimic human abilities, such as understanding language or images.
 Using NLP, computer vision, and deep learning tools, they create applications like chatbots, image recognition, and recommendation engines that learn and improve over time.

 ### 17. MLOps Engineer
 MLOps engineers combine machine learning and DevOps practices to automate model deployment and management.
 They build pipelines for training, testing, and updating models using tools like Docker and MLFlow.
 Their work ensures AI systems are scalable, reliable, and maintainable.